-Have you made a resolution to be more active in 2017?
+Have you made a resolution to be more active?
 Lots of us join a gym and promise to get fit at the start of a new year, but after a few months we lose interest.
 There is another way!
 You don’t need to spend a fortune on gym memberships – you can get fit and have fun by doing loads of free outdoor activities across the county.

 Throughout January, as part of our #GoOutside campaign, Explore Kent and Kent Sport are sharing 10 ways to get fit for free this year.
-So if you’re up for getting more active in 2017, read on, and be sure to check back throughout January for more great tips.
+So if you’re up for getting more active, read on, and be sure to check back throughout January for more great tips.
 Today Explore Kent are helping us go from couch to walking 5k in 10 weeks so we can explore the great Kent countryside.

 If you want to get fitter and don’t know where to start, go for a walk!
 From starting with just 10 steps to working up to a mile, you’ll be amazed how quickly you’ll be getting further.
 The health benefits are endless but that’s not all, being outside, even if it’s just for 10 minutes a day, will make you feel better.
 We’ve put together a programme of walks that will have you tackling the trails in no time, with information on countryside access and starting right from the beginning, this is suitable for everyone.
 You won’t need any fancy stuff, just some wellies or trainers and a warm coat.

 If you haven’t done any exercise at all for a while, start by walking around where you live and see where it takes you.
 Set a timer on your phone or take a timer with you and walk for 5 minutes from your front door then 5 minutes back and try to keep that up every day.
 You could do it at work, see where walking for 5 minutes from the front door of your workplace takes you – work this into your routine and try to keep it up daily for 2 weeks.
 Keep a walking diary and record how you feel each day, it’s a great way to stay motivated and see how far you have come.